-How to Enable Tap To Click in OS X for All Mac Trackpads
+How to Enable Tap To Click on Mac Trackpads with Mac OS X

 The tap-to-click ability is enabled by default on most PC laptops, while on the Mac side of things it’s usually disabled by default.
 For the unfamiliar, tap-to-click means that a single tap or touch on the MacBook trackpad or Magic Trackpad is registered as a click, thereby preventing the need to actually press down the trackpad to click on a screen item.

-Turn On Tap To Click with OS X Trackpad Preferences
+Turn On Tap To Click with Mac OS X Trackpad Preferences

 The best way for most users to enable touch tapping on their Mac is through System Preferences: